 The CPSL has designed protections for reporters of suspected child abuse, including immunity from both civil and criminal liability.
-Cooperation with the investigation includes allowing Children and Youth investigators access to the abused child and the opportunity to interview him or her.
+Cooperation with the investigation includes allowing Children and Youth investigators access to the abused child and the opportunity to interview them.